Discussion of airport continues with City Council

 During last week’s meeting, Ward reminded council members that he had spoken with both Iowa DNR and Stantec, the company completing the survey, about the cost and depth of the study.

 “In a nutshell,” Ward told council members in a memo “the study can be scaled back in cost as well as in scope.
-This willalso be ain a formthat would be acceptable to the Iowa DNR.”
+This will also be in a form that would be acceptable to the Iowa DNR.”

-“When this is completed we will be still be eligible to get monies for reimbursement of part of this study,” Tami Stark, council member, asked Ward at the meeting.
+“When this is completed will we still be eligible to get monies for reimbursement of part of this study,” Tami Stark, council member, asked Ward at the meeting.

 Ward had explained that the city would not be eligible for the funds until after the study had been completed.